 EMT Enrollment

-Fall 2023 enrollment is now CLOSED.
-Please read the EMT Enrollment Step-By-Step Guide below and follow the instructions.
+Registration for Fall 2025 classes is now OPEN.
+Please read through the Step-By-Step Guide below to get started.

 - EMT Enrollment Step-By-Step Guide